krenalis/krenalis/doc/src/android-sdk/methods.md

 # Android SDK Methods

-The Android SDK is equipped to handle all essential event calls, including `screen`, `track`, `identify`, `group` and `alias`.
+The Android SDK is equipped to handle all essential event calls, including `screen`, `track`, `identify`, and `group`.
 Furthermore, it offers functionalities to efficiently manage session information.

 With these capabilities, you can seamlessly track and analyze user interactions, facilitating a comprehensive understanding of user behavior and engagement.